 Kim Eggborn is the Coordinator of Elementary Social Studies for the Howard County Public School System.
 She began her career as a 5th grade elementary school teacher and has since grown to become involved both nationally and internationally with teachers regarding civics education.

 Kim has served on the standing committee for the National Assessment of Education Progress for the Elementary Civics NAEP assessment, taught as an adjunct professor, and served as a member of the SSACI Teacher Collaborative Council to review and provide feedback on the new College, Career, and Civic Life (C3) Standards.
-Her current hobbies include obtaining a PhD and working with the Library of Congress on a national framework for social studies method teachers.
-Kim is also on the board of the Howard County Historical Society and is President-elect for the Maryland Council for Social Studies and President for the Asian American Educators of Howard County.
+Her current hobbies include obtaining a PhD and chasing after her two children.
+Kim is also on the board of the 2nd Vice President for the Howard County Historical Society and is President for the Asian American Educators of Howard County.

 Richard Malt, Jr. has been teaching Social Studies for 14 years with the Howard County Public School System where he has served as both 9th grade and Social Studies Instructional Team Leader, and Rho Kappa advisor.
 He was recognized as HCPSS’ First Year Teacher of the Year in 2007, was the Maryland History Day District Teacher of the Year in 2018, and was featured in The Baltimore Sun in the “At Work: Passion for Teaching” series.
 Richard has been treasurer for the Maryland Council for the Social Studies for the past two years, and is deeply passionate about the importance of social studies education in increasing civic engagement and developing the next generation of global thinkers.